cephalon-intelligence/cephalon-intelligence.github.io/docs/introduction.md

 Suppose that you had a system connected to the [collective unconscious](https://en.wikipedia.org/wiki/Collective_unconscious) of society.
 This system is designed such that given a discrete objective, it can independently act in an attempt to realize that objective.
 Let's imagine that you interface with this system through a command line capable of interpreting natural language.
 Commands one might pass could include:

 ```
-> Reduce the level of drug addiction in opiate addicts.
+> Reduce the drug dependence in opiate addicts.
-> Raise the level of interest in STEM in high school students.
+> Raise the interest level in STEM in high school students.
-> Increase general levels of physical exercise.
+> Increase general levels of physical exercise across the population.
 ```

 Several months after passing in the commands, you would begin to see these changes manifest in society around you.